The Intel Core i5-14400 wins in 11 out of 14 comparable specs, with 1 tie. Its biggest advantage is L2 Cache (850% better).

 AI Versus Verdict

-Users prioritizing modern architecture and the substantial L2 cache capacity should select the Intel Core i5-14400 for their system.
-Conversely, the Intel Core i7-6700K remains a viable option for specific use cases that rely heavily on a higher base clock speed.
-By evaluating these distinct advantages, builders can determine which processor better aligns with their specific requirements for cache-heavy tasks versus those that benefit from the higher base frequency provided by the older unit.
+Users prioritizing modern architecture and superior cache capacity should select the Intel Core i5-14400 for their build.
+Conversely, the Intel Core i7-6700K remains the choice for those specifically requiring a higher base clock speed, as it holds a 60% advantage in that category.
+By evaluating these two distinct technical strengths, buyers can determine which processor better aligns with their specific hardware requirements.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.